spacelift-io/user-documentation/docs/installing-spacelift/reference-architecture/guides/deploying-to-aks.md

 Now that your Spacelift installation is up and running, take a look at the [initial installation](./first-setup.md) section for the next steps to take.

+### Configure telemetry

+You can configure telemetry collection to monitor your installation's performance and troubleshoot issues.
+See our [telemetry configuration guides](./telemetry/README.md) for step-by-step instructions on setting up Datadog, OpenTelemetry with Jaeger, or OpenTelemetry with Grafana Stack.

 ### Create a worker pool

 We recommend that you deploy workers in a dedicated namespace.